-James Allen and Blue Nile are both popular diamond retailers, so which is the very best?
+When it comes to James Allen vs Blue Nile they are both popular diamond retailers, but which is the very best?

-James Allen is the leading online retailer in the diamond industry, but Blue Nile is just as popular.
+James Allen is known the leading online retailer in the diamond industry, but Blue Nile is just as renowned...

 Bottom Line Up Front: James Allen is a better online retailer of jewelry, with a more seamless, lower stress buying experience.
 As an online jeweler, they specialize in online sales with their 360° HD Images of every diamond, 24/7 customer service, and hassle free return policy.